Recovery. It’s a concept and series of metrics highly regarded by athletes and fitness trainers like myself.

 I find my best high-intensity workouts are when I do long stretches before and after my workouts.

 How much caffeine did I consume?

-I personally drink large amounts of caffeine throughout the day, which impacts my sleep and contributes to my lower recovery days.
+I personally drink large amounts of caffeine throughout the day, impacting my sleep and contributing to my lower recovery days.

 How are my relationships today with friends and family?
 Did I have any time for myself?

 I find it hard to have time for myself throughout the week, which is why I rely on the weekends to check in with friends and family or relax and let the batteries recharge.

 Working hard is important, but we all need to enjoy our labor’s fruits and have fun too!

 Your recovery depends on your whole body-mind, physicality, and spirit.